febo/myra/README.md

 ### Running the algorithms

-All algorihtm can be used in the command line:
+All algorihtms can be used in the command line:

 ```
 java -cp myra-<version>.jar <main class> -f <arff training file>